$48.5

 If you or a loved one has suffered injuries because of an accident involving a truck and a train, asserting your rights under Indiana law might seem too overwhelming.
 You do not have to go through this alone, though.
 Insurance companies will try to get you to settle for a small amount so your claim will go away quietly.
 They will try to get you to give up any further legal claims, possibly before you even know the full extent of your rights.

-The truck and train accident attorneys at Stephenson Rife, LLP are here to help you.
-We can take this burden off of your shoulders so that you can focus on your own recovery, or on caring for a loved one.
+The truck and train accident attorneys at Stephenson Rife are here to help you.
+We can take this burden off your shoulders so that you can focus on your recovery or caring for a loved one.
 Our accident injury lawyers have extensive experience dealing with insurance companies for trucking and rail companies.
-We know the complicated web of state and federal laws that govern these industries and that may affect your claim for injuries.
+We know the complicated web of state and federal laws that govern these industries and may affect your claim for injuries.

 You can schedule a confidential and free consultation by contacting us today at (317) 680-2350.
 We represent clients on a contingency basis, meaning that you do not have to pay us anything unless we recover money for you.
 Our initial case evaluation comes with no obligation to retain us as your attorneys.